-This post is the first in a series explaining the many reasons not to use mean imputation (and to be fair, its advantages).
+This post is the first explaining the many reasons not to use mean imputation (and to be fair, its advantages).

 First, a definition: mean imputation is the replacement of a missing observation with the mean of the non-missing observations for that variable.

 Problem #1: Mean imputation does not preserve the relationships among variables.

-If all you are doing is estimating means (which is rarely the point of research studies), mean imputation will not bias your parameter estimate (if the data are missing completely at random).
+If all you are doing is estimating means (which is rarely the point of research studies), and if the data are missing completely at random, mean imputation will not bias your parameter estimate.

 Since most research studies are interested in the relationship among variables, mean imputation is not a good solution.
 The following graph illustrates this well:

 This graph illustrates hypothetical data between X=years of education and Y=annual income in thousands with n=50.
 The blue circles are the original data, and the solid blue line indicates the best fit regression line for the full data set.
 The correlation between X and Y is r = .53.

 Blue circles with red dots inside them represent non-missing data.
-Blue circles that are empty represent the missing data.
-If you look across the graph at Y=39, you will see a row of red dots without blue circles.
+Empty Blue circles represent the missing data.
+If you look across the graph at Y = 39, you will see a row of red dots without blue circles.
 These represent the imputed values.

-The dotted red line represents the new best fit regression line with the imputed data.
-As you can see, it is less steep than the original line, and the new correlation is now r=.39.
-It is still significant, but it is clearly biased toward 0.
+The dotted red line is the new best fit regression line with the imputed data.
+As you can see, it is less steep than the original line.
+Adding in those red dots pulled it down.

 One note: if X were missing instead of Y, mean substitution would artificially inflate the correlation.